 Beyond the color, the shade of color you pick for your roof (think “light” versus “dark”) also influences how much heat it will draw.
 Lighter shades deflect heat best, while darker ones draw it in most, and are therefore much more energy and cost efficient.
 Compare both color and shade, and how they may either work in tandem, or against each other.
 (For example, a grey roof may be a cool tone, but a dark grey roof will start pulling more heat.)

+On the other hand, if your house is built under significant shade from trees and foliage, or you live in a cooler-climate area, then heat-drawing colors may be less of an influencing factor for you.
 For those who live in hotter climates with lots of sun, take a pause.
 If energy efficiency and staying cool in the summertime are concerns for you, you may want to reconsider installing a red roof.

 Home Style – When considering red roofing, it’s important to note other elements of your home and how the color may appear beside them: consider the exterior features, such as the siding, shutters, windows, window boxes, doors, and landscaping.
 While some might think it silly, other will even consider their automobiles and how they might become part of the decision (a purple truck beneath a red roof, for instance, would make quite the property color clash).